PRE-BIRTH PARENTAGE ORDERS

 Alternatively, can an international same-sex male couple obtain an initial birth certificate naming the biological father and Gestational Carrier?
 Yes

 Can they subsequently obtain a birth certificate naming both fathers, with no mention of the Gestational Carrier?
-Questionable
+Yes

 Can the non-biological father subsequently obtain a second parent adoption based solely on the fact that the child was born in Wisconsin (i.e., neither of the Intended Fathers lives in Wisconsin)?
-No, adoption requires the parents to reside in Wyoming.
+No, jurisdiction is based on the non-biological or adoptive parent’s residence.